nerdschoolbergen/modern-javascript-and-web-apis/exercise-4/README.md

 We want to override the default html form mechanics for submitting the form, as we want to capture the data of the form and submit the data ourselves as JSON to our web api.

 In order to capture the data from the form, we must add an event listener to the form DOM element.
 We have supplied a simple skeleton for this event listener.
+Add this to the bottom of `main.js`:

 ```javascript